AthifahNurRahmanMD/AthifahNurRahmanMD.github.io/_posts/2025-10-28-TestingStrategy.md

 - System Testing
 - Acceptance Testing

 > Each level ensures that from small modules to full systems, everything works together smoothly.

 ---

-### 🔹 4.
-Test Reporting & Analysis
+### 4. Test Reporting and Analysis

 After execution, it’s time to analyze what worked and what didn’t.